Cody-Learner/arch-inst/README.md

 To start the script run: <br>
  ./inst

+2018-11-23 [SOLVED] (logging below)

+Went with vipe of the moreutils package, combined with command grouping across functions, pipe with stderr, ( ie: |& ) and tee.
+However, using vipe was not without issues.
+It initially required a bunch of manual typing in nano to correcting file paths when implenented within a simple set of pipes.
+Eventually figured out a workaround (more complex than originally, see script) that allows normal nano viewing, editing, and saving conf files without requiring a bunch of extra, error prone steps.
+Also made a first effort at expermenting with error detection, if it actually falls within that category.
+Just setting a variable (number 1) to each function if it finishes running.
+Then add vars up in the end, and use the sum in a cleanup function called with trap.
+Enjoyed implementing it, although obviously not as useful at helping with error trouble shooting as it is at cleaning stuff up if a function fails or crashes.

 2018-11-19 EDIT: Logging is currently a wip, has changed, and is not yet feature stable.<br>

 Testing: